open-mmlab/mmaction2/.github/ISSUE_TEMPLATE/reimplementation_questions.md

 name: Reimplementation Questions
 about: Ask about questions during model reimplementation
 title: ''
-labels: 'reimplementation'
+labels: reimplementation
 assignees: ''
 ---

-If you feel we have help you, give us a STAR! :satisfied:
+If you feel we have helped you, give us a STAR! :satisfied:

 **Notice**

 There are several common situations in the reimplementation issues as below

-1. Reimplement a model in the model zoo using the provided configs
+1. Reimplement a model in the model zoo using the provided configs.
-2. Reimplement a model in the model zoo on other dataset (e.g., custom datasets)
+2. Reimplement a model in the model zoo on other dataset (e.g., custom datasets).
-3. Reimplement a custom model but all the components are implemented in MMAction2
+3. Reimplement a custom model but all the components are implemented in MMAction2.
-4. Reimplement a custom model with new modules implemented by yourself
+4. Reimplement a custom model with new modules implemented by yourself.

 There are several things to do for different cases as below.